Tottenham and Aston Villa in new row with Argentina over availability of international players

 In that case, Villa would welcome back Buendia and Martinez after they host Everton on September 18 - while Lo Celso and Romero would be unavailable for Spurs' Europa Conference League opener at Rennes on September 16 as well as their clash against Chelsea on September 19.

-It is understood there is no change in the position of either Spurs or Villa, both of whom expect their players to return to the UK early next week.
+It is understood both Spurs and Villa expect their players to return to the UK early next week.

 Martinez and Lo Celso started in Venezuela on Thursday, while Buendia did not make the matchday squad and Romero was suspended.